LeoPBgit/Pikzilla-Racing/docs/memory-bank/activeContext.md

 - Implemented CSS for styling
 - Added responsive design for all screen sizes
 - Integrated assets from the Graphic Design Assets folder
+- Added 150px spacing before the footer on all pages
+- Removed "View All News" button from the Latest News section

 ### Asset Management
 - Organized assets in the assets directory